dtm-labs/en.dtm.pub/docs/guide/start.md

 ![saga_normal](../imgs/saga_normal.jpg)

-In a real business, it is possible that a subtransaction may fail.
+In a real business, it is possible that a sub-transaction may fail.
-For example, the destination subaccount is freezed, causing the transfer to fail.
+For example, the destination sub-account is freezed, causing the transfer to fail.
 Let's modify the business code to purposely fail the forward operation of TransIn and watch what happens.

 ``` go